Travis Pastrana: Other racing

 In June 2010, Pastrana entered the Prelude to the Dream charity dirt track race at Eldora Speedway in a No. 199 Subaru.
 After starting 15th, he finished 23rd.

 In September 2010, Pastrana set the world record for fastest ascent of Mount Washington in a car, using his Subaru WRX STi: 6 minutes, 20.47 seconds.
-In June 2011, David Higgins set a new record for ascent of Mount Washington in a car, at 6 minutes, 11.54 seconds, using the same model vehicle.
-Pastrana retook the record in July 2017, driving his Subaru WRX STi up the mountain with a time of 5 minutes, 44.72 seconds.
+In June 2011, David Higgins set a new record for ascent of Mount Washington in a car, at six minutes, 11.54 seconds, using the same model vehicle.
+Pastrana retook the record in July 2017, driving his Subaru WRX STi up the mountain with a time of five minutes, 44.72 seconds.
 In August 2021 Pastrana surpassed his July 2017 record by more than 16 seconds with a time of 5 min.
 28.67 sec. in his 862 hp “Airslayer” 2020 Subaru WRX STI.

 Pastrana competed in the 2012 24 Hours of Daytona for AF Waltrip, with NASCAR driver Michael Waltrip, Michael Waltrip Racing owner Rob Kauffman, and road racing veteran Rui Águas as codrivers.
 After starting 38th, the team's Ferrari 458 finished 35th overall, 22nd in the GT class.

-As part of Rally America, Pastrana raced at the 2004 and 2005 Pikes Peak International Hill Climb.
-He returned in 2018, in this case driving a Porsche Cayman GT4 Clubsport, claiming a class win with a 10'33.9 run.
+On October 3, 2014, Pastrana competed in the inaugural Red Bull Straight Rhythm competition, riding in the Open Class on a Suzuki RM-Z 450 with a Honda CR500 engine swap.
+He dubbed the bike the RM-Zilla.
+However, Pastrana was eliminated early on in the bracket and James Stewart Jr. took the overall win.

+In February 2024, Legacy Motor Club joined electric off-road racing series Extreme E for the 2024 season with Jimmie Johnson as the lead driver.
+Pastrana was signed as a substitute for Johnson, who was tied up with 2024 Daytona 500 during the weekend, for the first two rounds of the season to partner Gray Leadbetter.
+The team finished in sixth in Rounds 1 and 2 at the Desert X-Prix while scoring its first Super Sector in Round 2.

+Nitro Circus

+In 2009 Nitro Circus, his television show of which he is an executive producer, premiered on MTV.
+A spinoff of MTV's Jackass, the two shows shared producers, Jeff Tremaine and was partially created by Jackass frontman Johnny Knoxville.
+It features Jolene Van Vugt, Erik Roner, Streetbike Tommy, Andy Bell, Jim DeChamp, among others doing dangerous stunts.
+Jackass Johnny Knoxville, Bam Margera, Chris Pontius and Steve-O; BMX freestylers, T. J. Lavin and Mat Hoffman; and actor, Gary Coleman have guest starred on various episodes.
+Nitro Circus was also featured in an episode of MTV's Rob Dyrdek's Fantasy Factory and vice versa.